ionos-enterprise/ionos-enterprise-puppet/README.md

 * **dhcp**: Set DHCP on the NIC with `true` or `false`, defaults to `true`.
 * **lan**: Name of the LAN to connect the NIC.
 * **firewallrules**: An array of firewall rules to assign the NIC.
+* **nat**: A boolean which indicates if the NIC will perform Network Address Translation.
+There are a few requirements:
+ - The NIC this is being activated on must belong to a private LAN.
+ - The NIC must not belong to a load balancer.
+ - NAT cannot be activated in a private LAN that contains an IPv4 address ending with ".1".
+ - NAT should not be enabled in a Virtual Data Center with an active ProfitBricks firewall.

 ### Firewall Rule Resource